Horsehead Lane, Derbyshire, S44 6XH.

 As with all areas of the curriculum, assessment is an integral part of the teaching process.
 Class teachers should keep records of work carried out, and levels of achievement of the work.
 It should be process orientated - reviewing the way that techniques and skills are applied purposefully by pupils to demonstrate their understanding of the concepts of ICT and Computing.

-The Purple Mash scheme of work consists of seven to eight Units of work.
+The Purple Mash scheme of work consists of nine to ten units of work.
 For each unit of work there is an assessment for class teachers to assess the children against the success criteria of each lesson.
 This allows for formative assessment.
 It is used to guide the process of individual pupils in Computing.
 It involves identifying each child’s progress in each aspect of the curriculum, determining what each child has learnt and what should therefore be the next step in their learning.
 Children’s progress in Computing is reported to parents through the pupil annual report and consultation meetings throughout the year.

 The assessments made throughout the academic year are recorded and used to inform the end of year reports to parents/guardians.
 The co-ordinator, with support from the Senior Leadership team, will also carry out annual Computing drop ins, work scrutinise, evaluations of lesson planning, conducting pupil interviews, discussions with pupils, staff and parents as well as carrying out formal lesson observations.